mcpython4-coding/Documentation/mcpython/util/data.md

     (https://account.mojang.com/documents/minecraft_eula)
     Mod loader inspired by "Minecraft Forge" (https://github.com/MinecraftForge/MinecraftForge) and similar This project is not official by mojang and does not relate to it.

+    Some util functions around data
+    Contains methods for simplejson 'ing binary data [for the codec system] and a helper function for transforming all mutable lists to immutable tuples in data structures

     function bytes_to_json(data: bytes)